 The setting filters search results to remove videos with mature content or videos that has been age restricted, meaning that such content will not show up in video searches, related videos, playlists, shows or movie sections.

-While no filtering system is 100 per cent accurate, Webwise recommends that parents of young children enable this feature.
+While no filtering system is 100% accurate, Webwise recommends that parents of young children enable this feature.

 How do I Lock my YouTube Settings?

-- Login to your Google account to activate the lock safety mode.
+- Sign into your Google account to activate the lock safety mode.

 For more information on YouTube Safety Mode go to: support.google.com/youtube/

-YouTube also now offer a free YouTube Kids app, designed for children aged 3-8 years old.
+YouTube also now offer a free YouTube Kids app, designed for preschool children to 12 year-olds.
 Find out more about the app here: webwise.ie/parents/youtube-kids/